ssriram1978/Kubernetes_load_test_client/README.md

    2. Duration in seconds of the performance load test to be conducted.

-   3. Accurately measure (in milliseconds) the end-to-end latency introduced by the IOT-MEC environment for every IOT data that it produces and that get translated to an equivalent action from the IOT-MEC environment.
+   3. Accurately measure (in milliseconds) the end-to-end latency introduced by the IOT environment for every IOT data that it produces and that get translated to an equivalent action from the IOT environment.
 For this, the following steps highlight how the end-to-end latency shall be computed by the performance load test tool.

        The message producer instance shall:
             1. Insert the current date and timestamp in microseconds into the original payload which informs when the message was published to the Unique queue identifier (a topic).

-        IOT-MEC environment hosting the iPass solution shall
+        IOT environment hosting the iPass solution shall
           1. Consume the message published to the Unique queue identifier (a topic).
           2. Produce a corresponding action (example: turn off a water valve,...) by publishing it to another Unique queue identifier (a topic).
           3. In this process, it makes sure to copy the original sender date and timestamp from the original payload to the corresponding action payload.